CUDA

 }

-Buffer goes out of scope, returns to pool instead of being freed.
-Works well for temp buffers in autograd closures.
+Buffer goes out of scope, returns to the pool instead of being freed.

 The integration is straightforward but verbose: